Infrared countermeasure: Principles

 Infrared seekers are designed to track a strong source of infrared radiation (usually a jet engine in modern military aircraft).
 IRCM systems are based on a source of infrared radiation with a higher intensity than the target.
 When this is received by a missile, it may overwhelm the original infrared signal from the aircraft and provide incorrect steering cues to the missile.
 The missile may then deviate from the target, breaking lock.
-Once an infrared seeker breaks lock (they typically have a field of view of 1 - 2 degrees), they rarely reacquire the target.
+Once an infrared seeker breaks lock (they typically have a field of view of 1–2 degrees), they rarely reacquire the target.
 By using flares, the target can cause the confused seeker to lock onto a new infrared source that is rapidly moving away from the true target.

 The modulated radiation from the IRCM generates a false tracking command in the seeker tracking logic.
 The effectiveness of the IRCM is determined by the ratio of jamming intensity to the target (or signal) intensity.
 This ratio is usually called the J/S ratio.
 Another important factor is the modulation frequencies which should be close to the actual missile frequencies.
 For spin scan missiles the required J/S is quite low but for newer missiles the required J/S is quite high requiring a directional source of radiation (DIRCM).

-Drawbacks

-One of the drawbacks of standard IRCM systems is that they broadcast a bright source of infrared.
-If the modulation of the signal is not effective against a particular seeker system, the IRCM will enhance the ability of the missile to track the aircraft.
-The aircrews typically brief about potential threats and choose an IRCM modulation that will be effective against likely threats.